 What are the Closing Costs on a House?

 So, what are the closing costs when buying a home?
-When preparing for closing, buyers can expect many of the following fees:
+Closing costs are the fees a party accrues throughout the transaction and must be paid on closing.
+Buyers can expect many of the following fees:

 Most lenders will charge an origination fee, which covers the cost to open a loan.